Spotify and AccuWeather team to match music, mood and monsoons

 The weather and its many faces have served as an inspiration for many musicians, who have crooned about the London fog, the Sun coming out, stormy weather, and the clothes you wear for a season.
 Now Spotify is teaming up with AccuWeather to build on that, with a new service called Climatune — playlists that are based on the weather in your location in real-time, and the mood that it creates.

-This is reminiscent of a feature that Songza (a music recommendation service eventually acquired by Google) once created with the Weather Company (eventually acquired by IBM), where users could fine tune the music Songza recommends based not only on time, date and location, but also on the weather wherever they happened to be.
+This is reminiscent of a feature that Songza (a music recommendation service eventually acquired by Google) once created with the Weather Company (eventually acquired by IBM), where users could fine tune the music Songza recommended based not only on time, date and location, but also on the weather wherever they happened to be.

 Climatune is a little different: Spotify has created a distinct website, which detects your location (or closest location that it’s tracking) and then presents you with a playlist of 30 tracks to fit the weather.